 The following table depicts the challenges in respect of sanitation services within the reporting year.
 The Municipality continually encourage residents to connect, where possible, to the sewerage reticulation network.
 The performance of this division correlates closely with an available maintenance budget, with particular reference to the honey sucker vehicles.
-This division performed their function under extreme pressure due to the poor quality of the service fleet and it was thus decided to purchase a new honey sucker in the 2018/19 financial year.
+This division performed their function under extreme pressure due to the poor quality of the service fleet and a new honey sucker was purchased in the 2018/19 financial year.
+The service remains under severe pressure due to the poor state of the vehicle fleet.

 Description Actions to address Licensing of WWTW's Currently operating under general authorisation.
 Funding to be sourced Septic and Conservancy tanks in South End Source funding to connect to waterborne system.
 Tariffs to be brought in line with cost of service Scheduled sewerage suction hampered by breakages on honey sucker due to aged vehicles Scheduled maintenance on equipment with Leeu-Gamka's equipment as standby but breakages occurred often and put this service under extreme pressure.
-A new honey sucker to be purchased in the 2018/19 financial year Need to eradicate bucket system in Transnet areas Funding needed to address bulk infrastructure shortcomings and to connect Transnet areas to sanitation network c) Sanitation Service Delivery Levels
+A new honey sucker purchased in the 2018/19 financial year Need to eradicate bucket system in Transnet areas Funding needed to address bulk infrastructure shortcomings and to connect Transnet areas to sanitation network c) Sanitation Service Delivery Levels